bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 2.5.
 Business Requirements

-The primary use of the BC Mines Act Permit Credential is to prove they are in compliance with the BC Mines Act.
+The primary use of the BC Mines Act Permit Credential is for permit holders within BC to prove they are in compliance with the BC Mines Act.
 The BC Mines Act Permit Credential will be issued by the Ministry of Energy and Mines (MDS).
 All users of the BC Mines Act Permit Credential must adhere to provincial legislation and requirements.

 ## 2.6.
 Technical Requirements (Credential)
 The Verifiable Credential format for this credential is AnonCreds specification (https://wiki.hyperledger.org/display/anoncreds)